panoptesDev/Safecoin/docs/src/cli/transfer-tokens.md

 ## Send Tokens

-If you already hold SAFE and want to send tokens to someone, you will need a path to your keypair, their base58-encoded public key, and a number of tokens to transfer.
+If you already hold PANO and want to send tokens to someone, you will need a path to your keypair, their base58-encoded public key, and a number of tokens to transfer.
 Once you have that collected, you can transfer tokens with the `safecoin transfer` command: